-[†]Air Force Research Laboratory, Wright Patterson AFB, OH 45433 (timothy.breitzman@wpafb.af.mil).
+[†]Air Force Research Laboratory, Wright Patterson AFB, OH 45433,(timothy.breitzman@wpafb.af.mil).

-[‡]Department of Mathematics, Louisiana State University, Baton Rouge, LA 70803 (lipton@math.lsu.edu)
+[‡]Department of Mathematics, Louisiana State University, Baton Rouge, LA 70803, (lipton@math.lsu.edu).

-[§]University of Dayton Research Institute, 300 College Park, Dayton, OH 45469 (endel.iarve@wpafb.af.mil).
+$^{^{\}S}300$ College Park, University of Dayton Research Institute, Dayton, OH 45469, (endel.iarve@wpafb.af.mil).

-The approach developed here applies to composite materials with residual stress and is tailored to resolve field behavior across regions where there is abrupt variation in the local microgeometry.
-The numerical method developed in this paper provides a fast way to extract local field information inside prescribed subdomains without having to resort to a full numerical simulation.
-The numerical method is compared to a direct numerical simulation for a symmetric three ply laminate in section 4.
+a fast way to extract local field information inside prescribed subdomains without having to resort to a full numerical simulation.
+The numerical method is compared to a direct numerical simulation for a symmetric three ply laminate in Section 4.
 For subregions containing a fixed periodic microstructure such as the interior of a ply or woven tow, our approach delivers asymptotically tight upper bounds on the magnitude of the local stress and strain fields inside these regions.
 The bounds are shown to hold when the microstructure is sufficiently small relative to the characteristic length scale of the ply width or tow diameter.
-The upper bounds are computed for selected plies inside a symmetric eight ply laminate perforated by a circular hole in section 5.
+The upper bounds are computed for selected plies inside a symmetric eight ply laminate perforated by a circular hole in Section 5.
 The bounds provide a quick and numerically inexpensive means to examine the effect of residual stress inside composite structures.

-The asymptotic expansions developed here are seen to converge in the pointwise sense; see section 3.
+The asymptotic expansions developed here are seen to converge in the point wise sense see, Section 3.
 However, in this article we do not give estimates for the convergence rates of these expansions in terms of L^p or sup norms.
-For the fiber reinforced laminates studied here it is important to note that the rate of convergence depends upon the penetration of the boundary layers near free edges and in the vicinity of ply interfaces [4], [5], [10], [38], [39].
-Additionally the presence of local field concentrations generated by irregularities such as inclusions with sharp corners can foil any attempt at establishing uniform convergence [18], [30], [32], [35], [37].
-The effects of the boundary layer are discussed in section 4, where a direct numerical simulation is carried out for a symmetric three ply laminate.
-For this example the fibers are arranged periodically inside each ply, and each ply is six period cells thick.
+For the fiber reinforced laminates studied here it is important to note that the rate of convergence depends upon the penetration of the boundary layers near free edges and in the vicinity of ply interfaces, [4], [9], [37], and [38].
+Additionally the presence of local field concentrations generated by irregularities such as inclusions with sharp corners can foil any attempt at establishing uniform convergence [17], [29], [31], [34], [36].
+The effects of the boundary layer are discussed in Section 4 where a direct numerical simulation is carried out for a symmetric three ply laminate.
+For this example the fibers are arranged periodically inside each ply and each ply is six period cells thick.
 The top and bottom plies have long cylindrical fibers oriented with generators parallel to the x axis.
 The middle ply has fibers oriented with generators along the y axis.
-The plies are infinite in extent along the x direction and 20 periods wide along the y direction, and the laminate is subjected to a 1\% strain in the x direction; see Figure 3.
-The simulations show that the asymptotic theory captures the trends up to about one fiber diameter away from the free edge; see Figure 5 and the discussion in section 4.
-However, the error between the asymptotic expansions and the direct numerical simulation should increase for more general types of fiber distributions due to the enhanced penetration of boundary layer effects associated with the free edge [7].
+The plies are infinite in extent along the x direction and twenty periods wide along the y direction and the laminate is subjected to a 1% strain in the x direction see, Figure 4.2.
+The simulations show that the asymptotic theory captures the trends up to about one fiber diameter away from the free edge see, Figure 4.4 and the discussion in Section 4.
+However the error between the asymptotic expansions and the direct numerical simulation should increase for more general types of fiber distributions due the enhanced penetration of boundary layer effects associated with the free edge [6].